Demilade Sonuga's blog

 Early operands are processed next, with the early defs being freed last.

-Branches are special-cased because they may have branch arguments for the block parameters of their successor blocks.
+Branches are special cases because they may have branch arguments for the block parameters of their successor blocks.
 The edits inserted are to effect a parallel move from the branch argument spillslots to the successor block parameter spillslots.

 The moves have to be parallel because it is possible for the block parameters of the successor block to be used as a branch argument.